-CDH is located in downtown Chicago, one block west and just south of Northwestern Memorial Hospital.
+CDH is located in downtown Chicago, one block west and just south (other side of street) of Northwestern Memorial Hospital.
 The address for your GPS for a drop-off is 645 N. Michigan, Suite 410, Chicago IL, 60611.
-If you are plannning to park, the address of two parking lots is i.e. 222 E Huron or 321 E Erie.
-The Huron one is better in bad weather.
+If you are plannning to park, the address of the Northwestern parking lot is 222 E Huron .

 Although the address of the clinic is on Michigan avenue, the entrance of the clinic is on Erie street, just east of Michigan avenue.
 The Google map below has our clinic address marked properly.